 Apple’s latest iPhone SE makes one major hardware update to the iPhone SE (2020) with the leap to the same A15 Bionic chipset found in the iPhone 13.
-It makes multitasking and mobile gaming a breeze on its bright and colourful 4.7-inch Retina display, even with just 3GB of RAM.
+It makes multitasking and mobile gaming a breeze on its bright and colorful 4.7-inch Retina display, even with just 3GB of RAM.
 It’s not the only premium feature that was transplanted over from other premium devices, with the SE able to use wireless charging and retaining the signature iPhone glass and metal design.

 However, the SE’s camera is its downfall, at least on paper.
 We know the brains of the iPhone 13 managed to make the jump to the SE, but the eyes didn’t.
 While the 12MP rear camera is fine, that’s about all it is.
 The SE’s powerful SoC will attempt to boost that relatively weak camera with enhanced computational photography prowess, but we'll need to see it in practice.